 And hey, if I can do it, so can you!

-Today we’ll go over the basics of riffs and runs, discuss the differences between them, and conclude with two exercises to help you use them in your own singing.
+Today we’ll go over the basics of riffs and runs in singing, discuss what vocal runs and riffs are called and the differences between them, and conclude with two vocal exercises to help you use them in your own singing.

-By the way, if you want a live-action demonstration of these exercises, please check out my full video on riffs and runs:
+By the way, if you want a live-action demonstration of these riffs and runs vocal exercises, please check out my full video on riffs and runs:

 Riffs and Runs: What’s the Difference?